Golesheed/STT/notebooks/README.md

 ## ✅ What did I do?
 How I first did it was just like the notebook but then hit the stone and realized the link will be expired after some time so I just downloaded my data and uploaded it here so I can train my STT easier.
+Take a look at "Speech-to-Text model for Golshid's voice" notebook to get a better idea and understand what I did.

 | Notebook title | Language(s) | Link to Colab |
 |----------------|---------------|-------------|